JLC0DER/About-me/README.md

 I am currently exploring the intersection between design and artificial intelligence through hands-on experimentation.

 This includes:
-- vibe coding as a way to rapidly prototype ideas
+- vibe coding as a medium for rapid prototyping
-- building agent-based prototypes
+- building agent-based systems
-- understanding how AI can reshape product interactions and workflows
+- exploring how AI reshapes interaction, workflows and product behavior

-I see this as a natural extension of product design, where systems, behavior and interaction become increasingly dynamic.
+I see this as a natural evolution of product design, where systems become dynamic and adaptive.

 ---